ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ```

 # Adding your sources
-You can add your own data source by using the customDataSources option when instantiating the viewer.
-Please keep in mind that the response should follow the data format expected by the viewer.
+You can add your own data source by using the customDataSources option when instantiating ProtVista.
+Please keep in mind that the response should follow the data format expected by ProtVista.
 You will need to specify the URL, the authority and whether or not ".json" file extension is expected at the end of the data source call.

 The protein accession will be added at the end of the URL and before the ".json" file extension (if used).
-The only data format supported by the viewer is JSON.
+The only data format supported by ProtVista is JSON.
 Make sure you allow Cross-origin-resource-sharing.

 In the following example, we use the default UniProt data sources as well as an additional one.
 The additional data source call would look like https://mydomain/mysource/P05067.json